errata-ai/vale/docs/content/usage.md

     ...
     ```

-    The `--debug` option instructs Vale to print debugging information to stdout.
+    The `--debug` option instructs Vale to print debugging information to `stdout`.

 <!-- vale docs.Branding = YES -->